n3mo/dvr/README.md

 dvr
 ===

 A tool for quickly listing and managing video files spread across a file system.
 The program quickly searches (recursively) for any video files within a specified file system.
 The resulting list is printed to the terminal in sorted order, followed by summary statistics (the number of files found, their total size, and the remaining available space on the HDD).

+By including one of several options, you can also manage your video library.
+Currently, this includes two options: playing videos and trashing videos.
+An interactive interface allows for quick selection of videos, allowing for easy selection of multiple files for deletion.

+Videos selected for play are opened by the default video player on your system.
+This functionality is supported on linux and OS X.

 Files can also be quickly moved to the trash.
-When trashing videos, the program also trashes files in the same directory with the same name (but different extensions).
+When trashing videos, the program also trashes files in the same directory with the same name but different extensions.
 This allows the user to trash all subtitle and related info files along with the video file in one easy step.

 Installation
 ============